 Reviews and testimonials are a great way to secure your visitors’ attention and trust.
 Any testimonial should feature the name, face or logo of the reviewer, so that your visitors know it is coming from a real source.

-- Some apps, like Yotpo, collect reviews from users automatically.
+- Review apps, like Yotpo, collect reviews from users automatically.

 If it feels like the whole hive is interested in your product, visitors’ will be quick to want to join the party.